Config files

 can be used to parse a config value separated by spaces and/or commas into

-a list of strings, floats, integers, booleans, etc. Another useful method
+a list of strings, floats, integers, booleans, etc. Other useful methods

-be used to get python dictionaries, lists and tuples as well as a small set
+be used to get python dictionaries, lists, and tuples, and

 Comments in config files